 This is because you will only spend the money you have instead of shackling yourself with debt.

-You will no longer question where all your money goes at bill time because you’ll know that you have the money budgeted to pay them.
+You will no longer question where all your money goes at bill time because you’ll know you have the money budgeted to pay them.

 Plus, there are several online budgeting tools and apps that make it easy.